neueconcept/isinstock-stores/.github/ISSUE_TEMPLATE.md

 Hi there!
 Thanks for wanting to add a product to receive inventory alerts for.
-To make sure we reach the community better we ask you to fill out this form before submitting an issue:
+To make sure we reach the community better we ask you to fill out this form before submitting an issue.

 Please delete everything before --- before you submit the issue.